 Mount Hesperon - Mount Hesperon is named for a long-dead and forgotten god of fire.
 The mountain is an active volcano that constantly belches out oily black smoke and occasionally rumbles loudly.
+A tiny clan of fire spirits and their thralls live near the rim.
+The thralls are wiped out every few years by pyroclastic expulsions, but the spirits collect more.

 Northspar - The second largest of the Spar Islands, Northspar features a few abandoned huts and little else.
+The water here is not potable and smells sulfuric.
+Even plant life refuses to grow on much of the island.
+The only thing on the gray rock here is a foul-smelling yellow lichen.

 Ocean Oracle - The fourth island in the near Odane Ocean, the Ocean Oracle's island has no proper name.
-Somewhere on the south face is a slender tower made of bones or ivory colored stones.
+The island is overgrown on the south face, from the sandy beach all the way up to the craggy middle point of the island.
+From there the isle drops dangerously into rough surf.
+Somewhere in the midst of the scrub and forest on the south face is a slender tower made of bones or ivory colored stones.
 There lives the Ocean Oracle.
 It may be a spirit, a demon, an angel or simply an ancient crone.
 Whatever the Oracle is, it will grant petitioners information about the future and faraway places in return for strange prices.